 "Answer my question."

 I turn to retort but the look on Murph's face tells me he's all done fighting.
 This exhausted, crushed look with dull eyes are staring at me.
 Murph looks close to tears.

 Murph sighs, then smiles.
 His dimples are cute.
-"That's okay," he says, tone perking up.
-He looks back to the street and whispers, "Thanks for looking out for me, Tommy."
-He inhales, and then looks back at me.
+He looks back to the street, takes another sip, and whispers, "Thanks for looking out for me, Tommy."
+He inhales, and then glances back at me.
 "You're a good friend."

 I purse my lips and feel irked off again.
 I look away.